parse-community/blog/_posts/2020-12-16-Contributing-to-Parse-Server.md

 ---
 layout: post
-title: Contributing to Parse Server
+title: How to start contributing to Parse Server
 date: 2020-12-16 15:00 +0100
 comments: true
 author: dblythy